ChoIntelligence/ChoIntelligence/README.md

 Additionally, I am interested in the field of **image reconstruction and feature extraction** after removing noise.

-Currently, I am planning a project that uses an autoencoder to remove unnecessary noise from driving images and reconstruct only important data such as lanes and surrounding objects.
+Currently, I am planning a project that uses an variational autoencoder to remove unnecessary noise from driving images and reconstruct only important data such as lanes and surrounding objects.

 **ComputerVision** through **self-driving**